The Criminal Process in Los Angeles

 felony.
 Likewise, facing state charges for the commission of a crime could be

 considered less serious than being hit with federal charges.
 In the event

 that you have been charged with a crime and you are unsure as to what

-those charges entail, it is recommended that you contact a Los Angeles
+those charges entail, it is recommended that you contact one of our criminal

 charges and discuss their possible ramifications and consequences.
 Additionally,